CharlesTheGreat77/GoPhinder/README.md

 }
 ```

-By **default**, the exfiltration methods are set to false, but one can enable as many as needed.
+By **default**, the notification methods are set to false, but one can enable as many as needed.

 ## Screenshot
 <img src="./assets/example.png" alt="GoPhinder" />